Crosby, Ovechkin bring out best in each other

-WASHINGTON D.C.-- During the frantic scramble in front of the Pittsburgh Penguins net late in Game 1, when a helmet-less Alex Ovechkin was frantically trying to push the puck past Penguins goalie Marc-Andre Fleury, the Washington Capitals captain doing was simply trying to do everything in his power to even the score, extend the game and gain the edge in their Eastern Conference semifinal series.
+WASHINGTON, D.C.-- During the scramble in front of the Pittsburgh Penguins net late in Game 1, when a helmet-less Alex Ovechkin was frantically trying to push the puck past goalie Marc-Andre Fleury, the Washington Capitals captain was simply trying to do everything in his power to even the score, extend the game and gain the edge in their Eastern Conference semifinals series.

 He wasn't necessarily trying to one-up Penguins captain Sidney Crosby, who had given the Penguins the lead with two earlier goals.
 But there's no question that Ovechkin and Crosby -- the two biggest giants of their generation -- have historically brought the best out of each other, and it was true again on Thursday in their latest showdown.